Niharika040/Sakila-Dataset-SQL-Project/README.md

 ## Features
 1. **Exploratory Analysis**: Understanding the schema, data distribution, and relationships in the Sakila dataset, Checking for duplicates, checking for null values
 2. **Advanced Queries**:

-   -Top 5 Most Rented Movies (1.
-Find Top 5 Most Rented Movies.png)
+   -Top 5 Most Rented Movies
    - Analyze Revenue by Month
    - Find Customers with the Most Rentals
    - Identify Movies Never Rented